Užitečné informace od A do Z (pouze anglicky)

 If you are looking for foreign books, several bookshops have a range of books in other languages than Czech, the most common being English, German and French.
 The widest selection can be found in Academia (nám.
 Svobody 13), Jiří Šedivý (Masarykova 6), Barvič a Novotný (Česká 13) and Ryšavý (Česká 31).

 With your health insurance (see section Health insurance) you are entitled to visit any general practioner.
-When you arrice in Brno, the Office for International Studies or the Faculty will supply you with the name of a doctor who speaks English and has had experience in treating international students.
+When you arrice in Brno, the Centre for International Cooperation or the Faculty will supply you with the name of a doctor who speaks English and has had experience in treating international students.

-Again, you may visit any dentist; the Office for International Studies or the Faculty will supply you with the name of a doctor who speaks English.
+Again, you may visit any dentist; the Centre for International Cooperation or the Faculty will supply you with the name of a doctor who speaks English.

 If you have eye problems you should first visit a general practitioner, who will examine you and then, if necessary, arrange for you to see a specialist.